HOUSING

 Beginning to break down the cycle of trauma is a journey that necessitates a whole village, and it’s in our homes that we give our youth the chance to take their first steps.

 This dismantling, then rebuilding, requires both tenacity and tenderness; compassion bound up in commitment.
-We want the waves we’re creating for our youth to ripple out far and wide; well beyond our walls—but first, our focus lies on what’s unfolding within our own walls.
+We want the waves we’re creating for our youth to ripple out far and wide, well beyond our walls—but first, our focus remains on what’s unfolding within our own walls.

 HOW OUR YOUTH REACH US